wilkart/homebrew-gridcoin/README.md

 ## Disclaimer
 This software is identified as OSX/CoinMiner or Unsigned.CryptoWallet by antimalware and antivirus software.
-To proceed with installation or upgrade, you will need to temporarily disable these security tools.
+To proceed with installation or upgrade you need to temporarily disable these security tools.
 Additionally ensure to exclude or ignore the following path from real-time protection in order to run the wallet.

     /opt/homebrew/Cellar/gridcoin-cli (Apple Silicon)